CodeYourFuture/class-planner-capgemini-hackathon/README.md

 - 3 buttons

-  1. Join Us
+  1. Add/edit/delete (Time)
-  2. Edit(update AND Cancel(delete))
+  2. Syllabus
      **Warning :)**
      **Please Note: this edit is for each week, it is different with edit/add button on main page**
-  3. Main Page
+  3. Home
-  4. Syllabus
+  4. Sign up
+  5. Edit/delete (volunteer)

   **then two columns with**